pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 convert with no arguments will make sure our background is the same format as the display window, which will give us the fastest results.

-We also fill the entire background with a solid white-ish color.
+We also fill the entire background with a solid whitish color.
 Fill takes an RGB triplet as the color argument.

 Put Text On The Background, Centered